📖This article is part of the complete guide to Property photo editing. What Is Property Photo Editing, and Which Option Is Right for You?

 Step 2: Define Your Turnaround Tolerance

 How fast do you need photos back?
-If you’re wanting photos within an hour after the shoot, only AI can deliver that consistently.
+If you want photos within an hour after the shoot, only AI can deliver that consistently.
 Specialized AI platforms like RealVision AI can enhance and stage a property in 12 seconds per image.
+That means a full 40-photo listing can be ready in under 10 minutes.
+Compare that to 24–48 hours for a manual editor.

 Step 3: Test the Quality Threshold